What is white box testing?

-White box tests and analysis, by contrast with “black box” tests and analysis, are performed on the source code.
+White box testing and analysis, by contrast with “black box” testing and analysis, that are mainly performed on the source code.
+Also known as glass box, structural, clear box, and open box testing.

 White box analysis and tests include: